-It works well of course like the other reports, except that we will certainly need a calculator to do this calculation: [(width of an image)/16*9 = height].
+This works like any other ratio, except that you will certainly need a calculator to do this calculation: [(width of an image)/16*9 = height].
 This format is widely used in video: 1920px * 1080px.

 The 16:10 ratio

-This format is less known, it is close to 16:9 and it is the format used by Divi, especially for the "headline images" of the articles and thumbnails of the "blog module in grid mode".
+This format is less known, it is close to 16:9 and it is the format used by Divi, in particular for the "front page images" of the articles and the thumbnails of the "blog module in grid mode".

-The ratio or ratio is neither more nor less than mathematics and there is a site that will allow you to know the ratio of your images by simply entering the width and height of the latter.
+The ratio is nothing more or less than mathematics and there is a site that will allow you to know the ratio of your images by simply filling in the width and height of it.

-Well, I think that now everything is becoming clearer.
-We know that dimensions are important only because they affect the weight of the images but that the ratio is much higher.
-So if you want to keep Divi's image sizes, you will have to crop your images according to the appropriate ratio.
+Well, I think this is becoming clearer.
+We know that dimensions are only important because they affect the weight of the images but the ratio is much more important.
+So if you want to keep the Divi image sizes, you'll have to crop your images to the proper ratio.

-Everything has been said above: if you want Divi to stop cropping images to one of your articles, do not use images with an inappropriate ratio, such as portrait images or panoramic images for example.
+Everything has been said above: if you want Divi to stop cropping images on the front page of your posts, don't use images with an inappropriate ratio, such as portrait images or panoramic images for example.

 Resizing your images before uploading them to WordPress is inevitable:

-- if you want to obtain an image weight suitable for improve the performance of a site
+- if we want to obtain a suitable image weight for improve the performance of a site

 - if you want to adapt the image format to the dimensions used by the theme

-- if you do not want the displayed images to be cropped
+- if you don't want the displayed images to be cropped

-To retouch your images, you can use software such as Photoshop, Affinity Photo, Affinity Designer, Gimp etc... and I advise you to read this guide dedicated to image optimization for the web.
+To retouch your images, you can use software such as Photoshop, Affinity Photo, Affinity Designer, Gimp etc... and I advise you to read this guide dedicated to the optimization of images for the web.

-4. How to change the size of Divi's images to customize its site?
+4. How to change the size of Divi images to customize your site?

-Obviously, depending on your project, it is strongly possible that you may want to change the size of Divi's images.
+Of course, depending on your project, you may want to change the size of the images in Divi.

-You would like the images on one of your articles to be square to match your Instagram images or you would like them to be in portrait format to match Pinterest???
+Would you like the images on the front page of your posts to be square to match your Instagram images or would you like them to be portrait to match Pinterest???

-It's feasible and easy!
+It's doable and easy!
 We will see a method that will not require any special coding.
-As a result, even beginners will be able to do it!
+Therefore, even beginners can do it!

-4.1 - Installing and activating the Simple Media Sizes extension
+4.1 - Install and activate the Simple Media Sizes extension

-Simple Media Sizes is a free extension available on the official WordPress directory, i. e. directly from your administration to the Extensions tab > Add or by download here.
-All you have to do is install and activate it.
+Simple Media Sizes is a free extension available on the official WordPress directory, that is, directly from your administration in the Extensions > Add tab.
+You just have to install it and activate it.

 Once the extension is activated, you just have to go to the Settings > Media tab to find a nice surprise: all the image sizes used by Divi have appeared.

-- if you want your images to be in portrait format: do the same thing with a 3:4 ratio for example.
+- if you want your images on the front page to be in portrait format: do the same thing with a 3:4 ratio for example.

 Finally, click on the blue "update" button.

 You now have a new image format.
-It will be perfect for future images you upload to WordPress, but in the meantime, for your old images (those already in the media library) to work, you must regenerate the thumbnails.
+It will be perfect for future images you upload to WordPress, but in the meantime, to get your old images (those already in the media library) to work, you need to regenerate the thumbnails.